CDRussell/KeyboardMaestroShared/README.md

 This will allow you to select a `*.kmmacros` file and import it.
 It will be disabled by default inside KM, so you'll need to enable it before it'll work.

-Also, it'll come with the keyboard shortcut keys I've used embedded in it, so you'll probably want to edit that in KM UI to suit yourself.
+Also, it'll come with the keyboard shortcut keys I've used embedded in it, so you'll probably want to edit that in KeyboardMaestro after you've imported it.